Hugo-Carbiener/Hugo-Carbiener/README.md

 :video_game: - Passionned about video games, [check it out](https://ggapp.io/Kohuro/collection)!

-# **My professional experience**
+# **Overview of my experience**

 <br/>

-The team working on [Mockoon](https://mockoon.com/) has been so kind as to welcome me **twice** for an internship during the Summers of 2021 and 2022. **Mockoon** is an open-source dev tool that helps you design and mock APIs in seconds.
-There, I got to work on the project and add my little contribution to the application while getting a hang of Javascript, Typescript, Angular, NodeJS and so on.
+I joined the team working on [Mockoon](https://mockoon.com/) twice for internships during the Summers of 2021 and 2022. **Mockoon** is an open-source dev tool that helps you design and mock APIs in seconds.
+This was the opportunity to give a hand to this promising project and deliver major features (like data buckets) to thousands of developers worldwide.

+After a successful six months internship, I was hired at Ankama, as part of the server team on the game Dofus TOUCH. amongst other things, I have been in charge of the -long awaited- rewamp of our Player versus Player feature which resulted in more than a hundred thousands matches on launch day.
+Through this task, I tackled subjects such as matchmaking and ranking algorithms.

+Aside from developing features and fixing bugs, backend devs also have the responsibility of maintaining servers and shipping new changes.
+As such, I have been regularly running dev ops processes of servers hosting tens of thousands of unique players daily.

 # **My video game projects**